 NHS Trafford CCG Setting New Standard in Patient Care Co-ordination

-Providing a diverse range of patients with a single point of contact for comprehensive health services, CSC is working with Trafford Clinical Commissioning Group (CCG) in Greater Manchester, England, on a first-of-its-kind care co-ordination center.
-The innovative Trafford Care Co-ordination Centre (TCCC) aim to provide patients, families and care providers with significantly improved patient experience and efficiency across Trafford's healthcare system.
+Providing a diverse range of patients with a single point of contact for comprehensive health services, CSC is working with Trafford Clinical Commissioning Group (CCG) in Greater Manchester, England, on a first-of-its-kind care co-ordination centre.
+The innovative Trafford Care Co-ordination Centre (TCCC) aims to provide patients, families and care providers with significantly improved patient experience and efficiency across Trafford’s healthcare system.

-A part of the National Health Service (NHS), Trafford CCG is responsible for ensuring that health services for Trafford's 220,000-plus residents are provided at the right place and time, and the services are safe, of high quality and offer value for money.
+A part of the National Health Service (NHS), Trafford CCG is responsible for ensuring that health services for the more than 220,000 people of Trafford are provided at the right place and right time, and that services are safe, of high quality and offer value for money.
+The CCG is also part of the broader health system in Greater Manchester, which has recently become the first region in the England to have healthcare funding devolved to local government.
 The partnership between Trafford CCG and CSC to develop and manage the TCCC is the first of its type in the United Kingdom.

 Delivering quality and value

-A contemporary challenge for Trafford CCG, as with healthcare organization globally, is to find new ways to deliver quality healthcare in a coordinated, integrated manner.
-"Our vision for the health economy in Trafford is to create a healthcare system that's proactive and high-quality, with excellent clinical outcomes and ease of access," says Gina Lawrence, Trafford CCG's chief operating officer.
-"This will be achieved by designing services that are delivered in an integrated way, so that patients can expect health and social care to work together to offer the best possible holistic advice and support for their needs."
+A contemporary challenge for Trafford CCG, as with healthcare organisations globally, is to find new ways to deliver quality healthcare in a co-ordinated, integrated manner.
+“Our vision for the health economy in Trafford is to create a healthcare system that’s pro-active and high-quality, with excellent clinical outcomes and ease of access,” says Trafford CCG Chief Operating Officer Gina Lawrence.
+“This will be achieved by designing services that are delivered in an integrated way, so that patients can expect health and social care to work together to offer the best possible holistic advice and support for their needs.”

 As healthcare becomes more focused on the patient, Trafford CCG is taking a more personal, caring approach.
 Trafford CCG has already begun to build integrated services in the community.
-However, Lawrence points out, "Unless you have a co-ordination center, people don't access those services very well.
+However, Lawrence points out, “Unless you have a co-ordination centre, people don’t access those services very well.”

 A new care model

-The TCCC is based on a new care model that works like an air traffic control system, tracking patients as they move through the system and guiding them to difference services in an efficient manner.
-The journey begins with a referral from the patient's general practitioner (doctor) and the care pathway is mapper out using recognized clinical tools and protocols, such as Map of Medicine, a clinical tool that lets physicians plan care according to the best information available.
+The TCCC is based on a new care model that works like an air traffic control system, tracking patients as they move through the system and guiding them to different services in an efficient manner.
+The patient’s journey begins with a referral from their general practitioner (doctor) and their care pathway is mapped out using recognised clinical tools and protocols – such as Map of Medicine, a clinical tool that lets physicians plan care according to the best information available.

-The continuous tracking of patients allows Trafford CCG to understand what kind of services they access and what kind of services they need to access, "which really helps us manage our budgets and commissioning correctly," Lawrence continues.
-"We call that 'intelligent commissioning,' and that's the way forward for CCGs in the future."
+The continuous tracking of patients allows Trafford CCG to understand what kind of services they access and what kind of services they need to access, “which really helps us to manage our budgets and commissioning correctly,” Lawrence continues.
+“We call that ‘intelligent commissioning’ and we believe that’s the way forward for CCGs in the future.”

-Services range from initial patient communications via a unified communications system, to clinical workflow based on a catalog of services, to back-end analysis of the effectiveness and efficiency of care delivery.
-CSC also provides innovative business process services and works with partners to deliver clinical services.
+Services range from initial patient communications via a unified communications system, to clinical workflow based on a catalogue of services, to back-end analysis of the effectiveness and efficiency of care delivery.
+CSC is also providing innovative business process services and working with partners to deliver clinical services.

 Part of the innovative TCCC model is that the patients' family situations and transportation needs are taken into consideration when making care decisions.
 Guest says the service elevate such factors as: "Is there an appropriate time for them, and how will that work with the members of their family?
 It's very much more about coordination, and not just coordination for the patients, but for the family as well."